 We are David and Rosetta, the owners of the Forest Side Guesthouse and between us we have over 39 years’ experience within the hospitality industry.

-Following numerous visits to Lyndhurst and the New Forest National Park, and having a shared passion for the outdoors, hiking and cycling, we recently relocated from Jersey, Channel Islands to the New Forest so that we may realise a preferred work-life balance whilst engaging in our ultimate dream guesthouse venture.
+Following numerous visits to Lyndhurst and the New Forest National Park, and having a shared passion for nature, wildlife, the outdoors, hiking and cycling, we recently relocated from Jersey, Channel Islands to the New Forest so that we may realise a preferred work-life balance whilst engaging in our ultimate dream guesthouse venture.

 With us we bring personality, a sense of humour and most importantly 'heart' to what we want to achieve - a family run guesthouse in Lyndhurst that we can open up and share with people like you so that you may experience the freedom and charm of all the New Forest National Park has to offer.

 We are ‘doers’ and together we are passionate and deeply invested in our new home and guesthouse in Lyndhurst, New Forest.
 We aim to provide a personal touch, to deliver over and above your expectation of a perfect break whether that be a weekend or extended stay, celebration, anniversary, business trip or some simple and well-deserved ‘time out’, Forest Side are confident we have something for everyone.